pydata/pydata-cookbook/README.md

 Note you will still need to install `docutils` with `easy-install` or `pip` even on a Debian system.

-On Fedora, the package names are slightly different
+On Fedora, the package names are slightly different:

 ```
 su -c `dnf install python-docutils texlive-collection-basic texlive-collection-fontsrecommended texlive-collection-latex texlive-collection-latexrecommended texlive-collection-latexextra texlive-collection-publishers texlive-collection-bibtexextra`